 The requirements for the primary language are the same as Option 1 above.
 The requirements for the secondary languages are a combination of two languages: completing 13 hours of one language beyond the level of 1020, and two semesters of a third language.
 Example: FREN-2010 and three additional upper-level courses, ITAL-1000 and ITAL-1020.
-Or LATN-1000, LATN-1020, two intermediate Latin courses and GREK-1000 and GREK-1020.
+Or LATN-1000, LATN-1020, four additional Latin courses, and GREK-1000 and GREK-1020.